 Source: Touchpoint

-Having an understanding of customer journeys and customer behavior is essential for your business.
-It can ensure that their journey is painless - or as painless as possible - and, when that journey is good, can lead to better levels of customer satisfaction and customer retention.
+Understanding customer journeys and behavior is essential for your business.
+It can ensure their journey is as painless as possible and, when it is good, lead to higher customer satisfaction and retention.

 By understanding what customers experience, you can make improvements or add new features.